psychedelicious/lifelike/README.md

 #### Other challenges

-The drawing features neded aliased circles, filled circles, lines.
-I tried to figure it out myself but couldn't get shapes to be only 1 cell wide.
+The drawing features needed _aliased_ shapes.
+I had trouble creating my own algorithms to generate circles and arbitrary lines that were a single pixel thick.
 I ended up porting some algorithms from stackoverflow to javascript to draw things prettily.
+Geometry becomes more difficult when you are working in the pixel-y world and not the ideal math world.

 I wasn't sure how to deploy the site, but had heard that Netlify was a joy to use so I gave it a whirl.
 Wow.
 Closest thing to real magic I have experience in some time.
 Needless to say, the app is deployed on Netlify now.

 As nice as Chakra UI is, I had some challenges with theming things due to the lack of an included way to change themes and colors.
 I ended up with a hacky way to provide the Chakra `ThemeProvider` component with my own colors and such on the fly.
 It works fine but feels wrong.

+Redux made implementing bookmarks a total breeze, and redux-persist made implementing persistance literally a 15 minute job.